UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/webapp.md

   * Publish your website.
 When it is published, the browser window will open up and you will be able to start using your new web-app.

-Note that if you haven’t [uploaded the map of the space] (link to creating SVG map) yet, your web app will accept any room numbers to enable testing.
+Note that if you haven’t [uploaded the map of the space](http://ms-iot.github.io/windows-on-fridges/webservices/map/) yet, your web app will accept any room numbers to enable testing.
 Once you upload the map, your map will only accept office numbers present on the map.